-The history of the site was obtained from environmental reports obtained from the WDNR Bureau of Remediation and Redevelopment Tracking System (BRRTS) on the Web and from the "Draft Report, FY 16 Phase 1 Regional Site Inspections for Perfluorinated Compounds (March 2018), prepared by Amec Foster Wheeler under contract to the WIANG.
+Background information for the Sunshade site and the Gun Shop-Building B420 was gathered from environmental reports for nearby sites at Truax Field obtained from the WDNR Bureau of Remediation and Redevelopment Tracking System (BRRTS).
+The "Draft Report, FY 16 Phase 1 Regional Site Inspections for Perfluorinated Compounds (March 2018), prepared by Amec Foster Wheeler under contract to the WIANG was also used as a source of information.